mahendra-shinde/kubernetes-demos/15-dynamic-fileshare-as-volume/Readme.md

 > Use this demo on AKS Cluster

-> You need either existing AKS cluster or create new one with *Azure Credentials*
+> You need either existing AKS cluster or create new one with *Azure Subscription*

 Command to create new AKS cluster using Azure CLI
 ```bash